-In nearly two thirds of runs all flights have been "processed" by the algorithm, i.e. they have all successfully purchased one of the routes available at the moment of purchase.
-In 30% of runs one flight was not accommodated, i.e. there was no available route at the moment of intended purchase.
-In 6.4% of runs two flights were not accommodated, while in less than 1% of runs three or four flights were not accommodated.
-Those ("unaccommodated") flights appeared as a rule towards the end of the "booking" process, i.e. typically after well more than 90% of users have already purchased their routes.
+On average, there are three "unaccommodated" flights more in RP-S then in RP-D version.
+Those are flights for which there was, according to experiment design, no available route at the moment of intended purchase.
+Those flights appeared as a rule towards the end of the "booking" process, i.e. typically after well more than 90% of users have already purchased their routes.
 The late-purchasers are therefore also exposed to greater risk of facing empty route menus, i.e. to situations with no remaining routes available, under the specific case-study assumptions.
-As a general way out of such a situation, such flights could be offered a route with longer delay or a longer rerouting (compared to the baseline route menu for the given OD pairs at the beginning of the "booking" process).
+As a general way out of such a situation, such flights could be offered a route with longer delay (e.g. 60 min) or a longer rerouting (compared to the baseline route menu for the given OD pairs at the beginning of the "booking" process).
+The RP-S mechanism on average yields considerably fewer short delays but slightly more longer delays compared to RP-D. This last aspect is however offset by more frequent spatial reroutings in the RP-S version.